Bootle railway station: Facilities

+The station is unstaffed.
 There were no ticket facilities prior to 2019, but a ticket vending machine has now been installed by Northern to allow passenger to buy before boarding.
 Shelters are present on both platforms, with the wooden one on the northbound side being the more substantial of the two.
+Train running information can be obtained by telephone, digital display screens or from timetable posters.

 A level crossing with hand-operated gates (and supervising signal box) links the platforms, which both have step-free access from the road.

-The signal box c.
-1874 is a Furness Railway Type 1 design and retains a London Midland Region lever frame of 15 levers installed in 1977. and was listed in November 2013 under the Planning (Listed Buildings and Conservation Areas) Act 1990 as amended for its special architectural or historic interest.
+The signal box built circa 1874 is a Furness Railway Type 1 design and was listed in November 2013 for its historic interest as one of the earliest surviving signal boxes in England and in the best original condition of the two of this type remaining.
+Its lower structure is built of red sandstone dressed with rock-faced ashlar and its roof is of Welsh slate.
+Inside it retains a London Midland Region lever frame of 15 levers installed in 1977.
+In November 2024 plans were announced for its restoration.

-Train running information can be obtained by telephone, digital display screens or from timetable posters.
+Also listed is the weatherboarded, timber-framed waiting room and shelter on the west platform.
+It dates from 1873 and its interior layout and fittings have changed little.
+It is an increasingly rare example of this type of structure.